json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 We invite you to leverage your existing JSON Schema knowledge to play with the Internet of Things through the use of the W3C Web of Things specifications and tools.
-You might already have a smart device next to you that does not come with a Thing Description!
+You might already have a smart device next to you, just that it does not come with a Thing Description!

 If you write your own Thing Description, you can programatically interact with